-Venezuela’s Guaido calls supporters to gather in the midst of a pandemic
+Venezuela’s Guaidó calls supporters to gather in the midst of a pandemic

 Guaidó and his allies say Maduro’s government can’t be trusted to hold a fair vote.
 Maduro, chosen by Chavez to succeed him on his death in 2013, claimed victory in a 2018 election widely seen as fraudulent.
 U.S. officials say they’ll continue to support Guaidó no matter what happens in December.

 The coronavirus has deepened misery in a country already struggling under hyperinflation, high unemployment and chronic shortages of food, water, medicines and gasoline.
-Millions have fled the South American nation, though have some have returned during the pandemic.
+Millions have fled the South American nation, though some have returned during the pandemic.

-Analysts questioned Guaido’s decision to attempt the rallies Thursday.
+Analysts questioned Guaidó’s decision to attempt the rallies Thursday.

 “Mobilizing people in the face of repression, amid a deadly pandemic, and without a clear sense of a plan is a risky move,” said Geoff Ramsey, director of the Venezuela program at the Washington Office on Latin America.
 “Unless the opposition can spark more enthusiasm around a credible path towards change, it will be difficult to get people to turn out in the streets.”